SirKentTheGr/ForcePOINT/Day1.md

     SG control (8902-8913)
     SG Status Monitoring (3023)
   Install the additional Management Servers on target servers.
-    New Management Server Element is autmatically created in SMC
+    New Management Server Element is automatically created in SMC

   Simply click Install as an Additional Management Server for High Availability